-If our laboratory facilities become damaged or inoperable or we are required to vacate our existing facilities, our ability to conduct our laboratory processes and analysis and pursue our research and development efforts may be jeopardized.
+If our laboratory facilities are damaged, become inoperable or we are required to vacate our existing facilities, our ability to support our customers, conduct our laboratory processes and pursue our research and development efforts may be jeopardized.

 We operate laboratory facilities located in Seattle, Washington and South San Francisco, California.
 Our facilities and equipment could be harmed or rendered inoperable by natural or man-made disasters, including war, fire, earthquake, power loss, communications failure or terrorism, which may render it difficult or impossible for us to operate our immune medicine platform for some period of time.
-The inability to perform our laboratory processes or to reduce the backlog of sequences that could develop if our facilities are inoperable, for even a short period of time, or to replace or repair inventory such as reagents or customer samples may result in the loss of customers or harm to our reputation, and we may be unable to regain those customers or repair our reputation in the future.
-In addition, the expansion of our corporate headquarters, laboratory space and warehousing facilities in the Seattle, Washington area has increased the volume of material and sample transfers between and among local facilities, increasing risk to materials and customer samples.
+The inability to perform our laboratory processes that could develop if our facilities are inoperable, for even a short period of time, or to replace or repair inventory such as reagents or customer samples may result in the loss of customers or harm to our reputation, and we may be unable to regain those customers or repair our reputation in the future.